-Introducing Numicon resources

 Practise counting using board games (counting the spaces on the board, recognising the numbers on the dice).

-Understanding the World

-Stories from across different cultures.

-Celebrations and Festivals: Chinese New Year, St Valentine's Day, St David's Day, Shrove Tuesday, St Patrick's Day, Mothering Sunday and Easter.
+Understanding Stories from across different cultures. the World Celebrations and Festivals: Chinese New Year, St Valentine's Day, St David's Day, Shrove Tuesday, St Patrick's Day, Mothering Sunday and Easter.
 ICT: knowing information can be retrieved from computers.
 Learning how to control the computer.
 Winter and Spring: learning about the changes in nature and the way we dress etc., during different seasons.

-Living things: mini-beasts including learning about butterflies, spiders, bees, flies, snails etc.

-Cooking and Tasting: learning about the ingredients we use in our cooking / baking and where they come from (Do they come from a plant?
-An animal?
-Are they artificial?).
+Living things: mini-beasts including learning about butterflies, spiders, bees, flies, snails etc. Cooking and Tasting: learning about the ingredients we use in cooking / baking and where they come from.
 Tasting sessions, to explore different seasonal fruits and vegetables and learn about how they grow and which countries they come from.

-Expressive Arts and Design

-Art and Craft: exploring different materials and media (e.g. painting, junk modelling, papier-mâché, chalk, wax crayons, colour pencils, threading, collage) and talk about the different textures.
-Construct craft objects to reflect their learning in topics and develop their fine motor skills through holding different tools (paintbrushes, pencils, pens, their fingers).
+Expressive Arts Art and Craft: exploring different materials and media (e.g. painting, junk modelling, and Design papier-mâché, chalk, wax crayons, colour pencils, threading, collage) and talk about the different textures.
+Construct craft objects to reflect their learning in topics and develop fine motor skills through holding different tools (paintbrushes, pencils, pens, their fingers).
 Dance: weekly dance session.
 Music: Pitch and Rhythm: development of aural memory and singing voice.
 Understanding the pulse when using percussion instruments and recognising pitch.
-Learning new instruments and recognising beat patterns through maintaining a steady pulse.
-Learning to use singing voice.

-Music and Movement:

-Continuation of 'Wiggle-waggle.'
+Using new instruments and recognising beat patterns through maintaining a steady pulse and using singing voice.
+Music and Movement: Continuation of 'Wiggle-waggle.'
 On-going development of skills, moving and responding to musical changes and appreciating music from different genres.